Wetlands and agriculture

 - provide habitat for harvestable plant and animal species

-A well-managed wetland may also provide cultural services, such as aesthetics, spiritual values, education and recreation.
-While these benefits are not directly relevant to agriculture, they constitute an important contribution a landowner can make to the wider community.
+A well-managed wetland may also provide cultural services, such as aesthetic and spiritual values, education and recreation.
+While these benefits are not directly relevant to agriculture, they constitute an important contribution a landowner can make to the wider community and future generations.

-The services of wetlands can be overused to the point where a wetland’s environmental or production value is diminished.
-For example, some agricultural practices can lead to increased pollutant loads (in the form of pesticides, fertilisers and animal faeces), resulting in increased phytoplankton and aquatic plant growth.
-The regulation of water supplies can change the frequency, duration and extent of flows, affecting critical life stages of water dependent species including fish and waterbirds.
+Some agricultural practices can lead to increased levels of nutrients and pollutant loads (in the form of pesticides, fertilisers and animal faeces), resulting in increased phytoplankton and aquatic plant growth leading to algal bloom.
+The regulation of rivers and streams can change the frequency, duration and extent of flows, affecting critical life stages of water dependent species including fish and waterbirds.
+This can affect the health of wetlands and their roles in the formation and replenishment of soils and in maintaining water quality.
 Some of the largest impacts are through the drainage or conversion of wetlands to cultivated land and the disturbance of ecosystem functions due to heavy machinery use or livestock presence.

 - Integrated pest management solutions reduce the need for pesticides, while practices such as conservation tillage and organic farming can reduce pollutant loads entering waterways.
 Combined production systems use livestock manure for aquaculture and to fertilise crops.
 Strategies like these can be particularly effective in small, intensive operations and on family farms.